Pregnancy

 Don’t overlook your spouse as a person to talk to.
 After all, you’re in this together, and you’re both experiencing the loss of the baby - even if you may react in different ways.

 If you have a midwife, reach out to them.
-Also, the doctor or hospital who treated you during your miscarriage will likely be able to refer you to social workers or grief counselors.
+Also, the doctor or hospital who treated you during your miscarriage will likely be able to refer you to social workers or grief counsellor.
 There are other ways to honor the loss as well.
 You may choose to light candles, say prayers, or write in a journal about what you’ve been through.

 Take your time